 Panettone French Toast

 So Dear Reader, how are you going with finishing off the Christmas leftovers?
 Are you nearly done with them yet?
 If you're like me, I started on finishing the "meat" i.e. the salmon and salads and worked down from there.
 I still have a large collection of candy canes, chocolate and Christmas cakes (no hardship of course).

-Since Mr NQN has been on holidays, he has complained of having salmon every day with salmon benedict, salmon omelette, salmon sandwiches so given his salmon apathy, I decided to change tack and work on other Christmas leftovers.
+Since Mr NQN has been on holidays, he has complained of having salmon every day with salmon benedict, salmon omelette, salmon sandwiches so given his salmon apathy, I decided to change tack and work on other Christmas leftovers for breakfast.
 One of these was part of a delicious hamper of items from the Daniel Boulud bakery in New York from my sister.
 I know I should really have eaten the panettone straight but we had eaten all of the cookies, macarons and granola and we just had a panettone left because Mr NQN refused to eat it.

+Panettone French Toast